 The Embark Housing Advisory Group was chartered by the Board of Supervisors in 2018, in order to facilitate a more focused policy discussion of the issue of preservation and housing affordability in the Richmond Highway corridor.
 The Advisory Group recognizes that the promise of bus rapid transit, coupled with significant private new investment and development in the corridor as embodied in the Embark Plan, are vital to the economic success of the corridor and will provide new opportunities for residents there.
-The principal challenge to be addressed by the Advisory Group was to recommend proven housing policies to help ensure that the anticipated new development and investment in the coming decades serves the needs of the corridor's long-time low and moderate income residents, and preserves its racial and economic diversity.
-Elements of the Embark Housing Advisory Work Group's efforts are anticipated to be reflected in the work of the county's Affordable Housing Resources Panel and serve as a template for preservation strategies countywide.
+The principal challenge to be addressed by the Advisory Group was to recommend provensound housing policies to help ensure that the anticipated new development and investment in the coming decades serves the needs of the corridor's long-time low and moderate income residents, and preserves its racial and economic diversity.
+Elements of the Embark Housing Advisory Work Group's efforts are also anticipated to also be reflected in the work of the county's Affordable Housing Resources Panel and serve as a template for preservation strategies countywide.

-To that end, the Advisory Group is recommending adoption of a set of policy principles to guide future land use and housing funding decisions in the corridor by the Board of Supervisors as a companion to the Embark Comprehensive Plan amendment.
+To that end, the Advisory Group is recommending adoption of by the Board of Supervisors, as a companion to the Embark Comprehensive Plan amendment, a set of policy principles to guide future land use and housing funding decisions in the corridor by the Board of Supervisors as a companion to the Embark Comprehensive Plan amendment.
 In addition, the Advisory Group is recommending a set of tools for consideration by the Board.
 These tools respond to the Embark Plan follow-on motion that asked the Advisory Group to consider issues related to the preservation and creation of affordable housing along the corridor, and represent a range of strategies from policy changes to potential programmatic changes.
-The recommended strategies are not intended to be prescriptive nor all-inclusive; rather, the strategy recommendations are intended to provide a roadmap for county staff to develop and implement opportunities in order to advance the principles.
+The recommended strategies are not intended to be prescriptive nor all-inclusive; rather, the strategy recommendations are intended to provide a roadmap for county staff to develop and implement opportunities, in order to advance the principles.